awidesky/ProjectPath/README.md

 import io.github.awidesky.projectPath.UserDataPath;

 public class Test {
   public static void main(String[] args) {
     /*
      * Actually calls JarPath.getProjectPath(JarPath.class)
      * May not work if ProjectPath library is in another location.
      */
-		System.out.println("JarPath.getProjectPath() : "
+    System.out.println("Project path : "
         + JarPath.getProjectPath());
     /*
      * If Test.class is packaged into a .jar file,
      * JarPath will retrieve the name of .jar file that contains given class(Test.class),
      * and check the .jar file resides in one of the candidate paths.
      *
      * If Test.class is not packaged into a .jar file
      * JarPath cannot make sure, so the most-likly candidate will be returned.
-		 */
+     * (will yield same results with JarPath.getProjectPath()) */
-		System.out.println("JarPath.getProjectPath(Test.class) : "
+    //System.out.println("JarPath.getProjectPath(Test.class) : "
-				+ JarPath.getProjectPath(Test.class));
+    //    + JarPath.getProjectPath(Test.class));
     /*
      * In this case, JarPath does not check existence of .jar file.
      * Instead, it checks if given file resides in any of the candidate paths.
      *
      * If the given file does not exists in any of the candidates,
      * JarPath cannot make sure, so the most-likly candidate will be returned.
-		 */
+     * (will yield same results with JarPath.getProjectPath()) */
-		System.out.println("JarPath.getProjectPath(Test.class, \"myResource.txt\") : "
+    //System.out.println("JarPath.getProjectPath(Test.class, \"myResource.txt\") : "
-				+ JarPath.getProjectPath(Test.class, "myResource.txt"));
+    //    + JarPath.getProjectPath(Test.class, "myResource.txt"));
     /*
      * UserDataPath finds application local data folder.
      * Parameters(optional) will be resolved as subdirectories of the folder.
      * Note that resolved folder will not created.
      */
-		System.out.println("UserDataPath.appLocalFolder(\"awidesky\", \"ProjectPath\", \"config\") : "
+    System.out.println("App data path : "
-				+ UserDataPath.appLocalFolder("awidesky", "ProjectPath", "config"));
+        + UserDataPath.appLocalFolder("myapp", "config"));
   }
 }
 ```